slow-studio/23-playful-data-js/_todo.md

 forest:
-[ ] seed dryness in a single spot, and let the dryness spread organically [ ] when saving the forest, trees should dry out on a rate connecting to the time-statusBar. during open-play, rate of srying may be random (or, at-least, not manic).
+[ ] seed dryness in a single spot, and let the dryness spread organically [ ] when saving the forest, trees should dry out on a rate connecting to the time-statusBar. during open-play, rate of drying may be random (or, at-least, be non-zero and not-manic).

 conclusion:
 [ ] add stats on every infoBox.